 It's possible you could have to deal with being in a lawsuit - an appraisal will definitely help.

-An inspection is a third-party investigation of the accessible structure and systems of a house, from the roof to the bottom.
+An inspection is a third-party evaluation of the livable structure and mechanical systems of a property, from the top to the foundation.

-For the most part, a home inspection report will discuss the amenities and the requirements of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+For the most part, a home inspection report will evaluate the amenities and the requirements of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.